Social recruiting: search and selection using social networks

 As already mentioned, online presence, in this case on social networks, has also shifted the centre of focus for hiring.
 Technological innovation has made new tools available to manage the recruitment processes in a more digital way, such as Applicant Tracking Systems (ATS), e-recruitment and Social Recruiting.

-On social networks, they can look for new professional opportunities, information on employers or companies, visit company pages, get an idea of the culture and values that represent those companies and apply directly to a job announcement.
+On social networks, one can also search for new professional opportunities, information on employers or companies, visit company pages, get an idea of the culture and values that represent those companies and apply directly to an advertisement.
 Additionally, recruiters can use social networks to search for new hires, share announcements, get to know candidates better and evaluate their online presence and reputation (a factor that in some cases can be decisive in the selection).
 For recruiters, social networks are also a way to involve people in corporate life and to communicate the identity and values of the company.

 How to do search and selection on the main social networks